Tannenbaum's gain-margin optimization meets Polyak's heavy-ball algorithm: First-order optimization: from Cauchy to Polyak and Nesterov

+First-order optimization methods utilize solely gradient information on the function $f(x)$ to be minimized.
+The simplest case of gradient descent takes the form

+where $\alpha$ is a step size.
+In general, assuming that $x^\star$ is the solution to the optimization problem \eqref{eq:opt_problem} and letting $e[t] \coloneqq x^\star-x[t]$ be the optimization error, the gradient descent iteration in \eqref{eq:example} can be seen as the response of a dynamical system with transfer function

-\title{ Tannenbaum's gain-margin optimization\\ meets Polyak's heavy-ball algorithm\ and input $-\nabla f(x[t])$.
-The scheme is drawn in Fig.~\ref{fig:alg_feedback} so as to highlight the nature of the problem as a {\em tracking problem}.
-Assuming that each coordinate of $-\nabla f(x[t])$ is treated equally, (i.e., the algorithm is dimension-free), the transfer function takes the form $G(z)I_d$, with $G(z)$ a scalar quantity.
-The component
+and input $-\nabla f(x[t])$.
+The scheme is drawn in Fig.~\ref{fig:alg_feedback} so as to highlight the nature of the problem as a \emph{tracking problem}.
+This can be seen by rewriting the equation \eqref{eq:example} in the $\mathcal{Z}$-domain error form